Walk around Oahu (Koko Marina to Dillingham Fountain)

 Kahala Ave

 Social experiment.
 We hung out for over 20 minutes in the upscale residential area with no sign of the boys in blue.
 The luxury neighborhood was once home to cattle and pig farms back in the 1800s.
 The upper crust later decided to gentrify the area and all the farms were shut down.
-Money talks.
+From sloppy to swanky.

 Kahala Ave